noisyboiler/wampy/README.md

 	In [8]: session.id
 	Out[10]: 1602973961705819

-With this session you can make RPC calls to any Calle registered with the router.
+With this session you can make RPC calls to any Callee registered with the router.

 ### Quickstart: A Callee Peer